haopinglin0907/Projects_Hao/DeepMyo/WG/Readme.md

 Note that PretrainingData and EvaluationData were collected in different sessions (Myo armband has been removed in between, whereas two rounds in EvaluationData were in the same session).

+The aim of the project is to leaverage Convoulutional Neural Network (CNN) to help improve the accuracy of classifying different hand/wrist gestures.
+The CNN model is first trained on the PretrainData and tested on the EvaluationData (with-/without retraining).
+The data collection process from study in 2019 "Deep Learning for Electromyographic Hand Gesture Signal Classification Using Transfer Learning" https://ieeexplore.ieee.org/document/8630679

+"Currently, the data contains only the same subject, both in PretrainData and EvaluationData.
+More subjects will be added if possible and the PretrainData and EvaluationData will not contain the same subject"

 ## Installation

 Create an environment with packages installation (Use requirements.txt)